Welcome to the Dauntsey Parish Council website.

 What does the Parish Council do?

-Whilst the Council has little in the way of direct power it has a reasonable amount of influence and is consulted by the unitary authority Wiltshire Council and national government on a wide range of issues.
+Whilst the Council has little in the way of direct power it has a reasonable amount of influence and is consulted by the Unitary Wiltshire Council and national government on a wide range of issues.
 A good example of this is in relation to planning where the responsible authority is Wiltshire Council.
 All details of every planning application within the Parish are given to the Parish Council for review and comments are taken into account when decisions are reached.